nachocaru/xaprb.com/content/blog/2006-11-29-more-gnucash-to-mysql-tools-and-queries.md

 title: More GnuCash to MySQL tools and queries
 date: "2006-11-29"
 permalink: /2006/11/29/more-gnucash-to-mysql-tools-and-queries/
-description:
-  - >
-    Introduces enhancements to the gnucash2mysql export script, including an overlaid categorization system and some more scripts and queries.
 ---
 <p class="download">
   <a href="/gnucash2mysql/">Download gnucash2mysql and queries</a>